smaelmahmodeyan/Alavi-Charity/README.md

 # Alavi-Charity
-Write for charity and used aps mvc
+Write for charity and used aps mvc\n
-User AdminLTE v2.1.0 for panel admin
+Used AdminLTE v2.1.0 for panel admin